weaversa/cryptol-course/labs/SAW/SAW.md

 #define FAILURE 85
 ```

-Those are some strange looking values huh?
+Those are some strange looking values, huh?
 Normally we would want to represent
 successes and failures as booleans `TRUE` and `FALSE`, so `1` and `0`
 respectively right?
 Well, we could but the
 [Hamming Distance](https://en.wikipedia.org/wiki/Hamming_distance)
 between those values is just 1.
 This means a single bit flip could turn a
 `SUCCESS` into `FAILURE` and vice versa.
-If our code relies on status values,
+Software tends to rely on the validity
+of status codes for both functionality and security reasons.
+If we want to
+increase our confidence that these status values are what they should be, we
-we should increase the hamming distance to better detect problematic bit flips.
+should increase the Hamming Distance to better differentiate our statuses.

 | Decimal Value | Hex Representation | Binary Representation |
 |:-------------:|:------------------:|:---------------------:|